 The Benefits of Owning a Trailer

-Trailers are much more budget-friendly than their RV/motorhome cousins, typically costing anywhere between $4,000 and $20,000, and the likelihood that you’ll find a pre-owned one in great condition at a lower price point is much better than the RV resale market.
-Trailers also require less maintenance and typically are more cost-effective when it comes to insurance, parking prices, and campsite fees.
-Thanks to their compact size or smaller nature, trailers are easier to store during the off-season (although fifth-wheel trailers can be as long as 40 feet).
+In addition to the lower acquisition price, trailers also require less maintenance and typically are more cost-effective when it comes to insurance, parking prices, and campsite fees.
+Thanks to their compact size or smaller nature, trailers are also easier to store during the off-season (although fifth-wheel trailers can be as long as 40 feet).